ardriveapp/ardrive-cli/README.md

 The _ArDrive Command Line Interface (CLI)_ is a Node.js application for terminal-based [ArDrive] workflows.
 It also offers utility operations for securely interacting with Arweave wallets and inspecting various [Arweave] blockchain conditions.

-**This project remains in active development, use at your own risk!**

 Create your first drive and permanently store your first file on the permaweb with a series of simple CLI commands like so:

 ```shell